 By the time we got to Hana Town, it was time for some food.
-Hana is considered traditional Maui feeling like a sleepy town you’d expect on the Hawaiian Islands.
+Hana is considered the “traditional Maui” feeling like a sleepy town you’d expect on the Hawaiian Islands.
 I imagine this is what Paia was like a couple of decades ago.

 If you decide to spend the night in or around Hana, it’s a great place to relax for the day.
-You can check out the cultural center, relax on the beach or enjoy some down time at the spa.
+You can check out the cultural center, relax on the beach or enjoy some downtime at the spa.
 There is a picnic area where you an grab a bite to eat and relax by the water taking in the ocean views or you can hit one of the restaurants.

 11. Wai’anapanapa State Park

 In a nutshell, Waianapanapa state park is where you get that classic photo of the Hana Highway.
 With beautiful scenic viewpoints and a black sand beach, it is a must-stop for at least a photograph.
-There’s some hiking trails, caves and a blowhole to explore here.
+There are some hiking trails, caves and a blowhole to explore here.

 12. Hana Lava Tube

 This is your chance to go inside a lava tube if you’ve never been.
-The Hana Lava Tube was formed by lava flowing to the sea for a two year period.
+The Hana Lava Tube was formed by lava flowing to the sea for a two-year period.
 As the outer layer cooled, the lava continued to flow inside creating a tube.
 Give yourself an hour to see it.
 It is definitely one of the most underrated stops on the Hana Highway where visitors can explore 0.3-miles on their own to explore the caverns, stalagmites and lava tubes.

-- The Hana Lava Tube is located at Mile Marker 31 and the entrance fee is $11.95 per person for a self guided tour.
+- The Hana Lava Tube is located at Mile Marker 31 and the entrance fee is $15 per person for a self-guided tour.
+There are restrooms here.

 13. Hanawi Falls and Upper Waikani Falls